 Know the top Valentine’s Day-themed hashtags

-The most obvious Valentine’s Day hashtag is also the most universal one – as you can see above, it can be used even in posts promoting children’s clothing.
+The most obvious Valentine’s Day hashtag in 2021 is also the most universal one – as you can see above, it can be used even in posts promoting children’s clothing.

 Valentine’s Day isn’t always about romantic love.
 Make sure you acknowledge that in your Valentine’s communications to prove that you understand the needs of everyone in your audience.
 Gal power!

 #AntiValentinesDay is yet another hashtag you can use if you want your content to be more relatable to those who don’t celebrate Valentine’s Day – at least not in the traditional sense.
 As negative as it might sound, it can add a lot of humor to your communications.
 Consider pairing it with Valentine’s-themed memes!